-Iterative diode analysis is the standard recipe for solving the transcendental equation that the Exponential diode model produces.
-Because together with has no closed-form solution, you converge on the answer numerically by alternating between the KVL equation and the inverted Diode equation.
+The Exponential diode model gives a transcendental equation with no closed-form solution: together with .
+Iterate to the answer numerically by alternating between the KVL equation and the inverted Diode equation.

 The recipe

 1. Guess a value for .
-Start with 0.7 V — the Constant-voltage-drop model answer is always a good first guess.
+Start with 0.7 V; the Constant-voltage-drop model answer is a good first guess.

 2. Compute from KVL using the current guess: .

-3. Refine from the diode equation, using the inverse form: .
+3. Refine from the diode equation, inverse form: .

 4. Repeat steps 2–3 with the refined until the value stops changing to the precision you need.
 Two or three passes are normally enough.